congzhou09/webpack-base-project/package-test/README.md

 ● Open command line in this directory.

+● Run 'yarn remove brick-cli-react' to uninstall the old package if it exists in this directory.

-● Run 'yarn install' to install the dependencies.
+● Run 'yarn add brick-cli-react file:../package' to install the dependencies.

 ● Now you can test brick commands.